Ioan Kalinderu: Final years, death, and legacy

-Kalinderu died in December 1913, and was buried at Bellu cemetery, Plot 5, next to his father and his brother.
+Kalinderu died in December 1913, and was buried at Bellu Cemetery, Plot 5, next to his father and his brother.
 The funeral witnessed speeches by Constantin C. Arion, Constantin Istrati, Basile M. Missir, and Sabba Ștefănescu.
 Kalinderu intended to disinherit his relatives and see his name praised after giving lavish donations to royal and academic institutions of culture; however, none of the wills were written in legal form, so that Kalinderu's wealth largely ended up going to his family.
 Argetoianu claims that Kalinderu had prepared a will benefiting his favorite institution, but ended up "quarreling with the Academy one year before his death", and failed to clarify his intentions in due time.
 The mystery and scandal surrounding Kalinderu's last wish inspired a novella by Nicolae M. Condiescu.
-This fictionalizes one theory, according to which Kalinderu ("Conu Enake" in the story) writes down a will donating his fortune to the Academy, then destroys it on a whim.
+This fictionalizes one theory, according to which Kalinderu ("Conu Enake" in the story) writes down a will donating his fortune to the academy, then destroys it on a whim.
 According to historian Matei Cazacu, the same events are also echoed in Mateiu Caragiale's 1929 novel, Craii de Curtea-Veche.

 From 1914, Kalideru's job at the crown domains went to Barbu Știrbey.
-A museum bearing Ioan and Nicolae's names, containing their respective art collections, opened the same year.
-The first private art museum in the country, it suffered damages during World War I: its Romanian-art section was evacuated during the battle of Bucharest, then confiscated by Bolshevik Russia.
+That same year, the art museum bearing Ioan and Nicolae's names and containing their respective art collections, established 1907 as the first private art museum in the country, became state property via donation.
+The museum suffered damages during World War I: its Romanian-art section was evacuated during the battle of Bucharest, then confiscated by Bolshevik Russia.
 Kalinderu's park at Schitu-Greci was vandalized during the war and, by 1934, had still not been repaired.

 Reopened during the interwar with the remainder of its collection, the Kalinderu Museum had Jean Alexandru Steriadi as its last director.
 It was eventually closed in 1946, shortly before the inauguration of a Romanian communist regime.
 Following the Romanian Revolution of 1989, Kalinderu's work and legacy were revisited: in 2005, a project to reestablish a Kalinderu Museum was being debated.
+After successively housing the Nicolae Grigorescu Institute of Fine Arts and the Union of Romanian Fine Artists, the museum building has been managed by the National Museum of Art of Romania since 2005, but is not open to the public.

 In January 2014, the centennial of Kalinderu's death was solemnly marked by the General Association of Romanian Engineers, which discussed opening up a museum of the crown domains in Segarcea.